Drug Manufacturing & Cultivation Charges

 Many people don’t understand the legal consequences of their arrests and charges until it’s too late.
 If you have been charged with manufacturing drugs, it’s likely that you don’t know what to do or where to turn for help.
 The most important step you can take is hiring the right attorney for your manufacturing charges.
 An attorney that will not only defend, but fight on your behalf.

-Here Is How Jeff C. Kennedy Will Defend You Against Drug Manufacturing Charges
+How Jeff C. Kennedy Defends Against Drug Manufacturing Charges

 Remember avoiding a conviction is always possible with the right defense and circumstances.
 No matter how strong you might think the case against you is.
 If enough evidence can be gathered in your favor, or if the flaws in the prosecution’s case can be exposed, you could be well on your way to seeing your drug charges dismissed or at least reduced.